denrico-njit/calculator_final/README.md

-# Module 14 — FastAPI Calculator with User Authentication
+# FastAPI Calculator with User Authentication (Final Submission)

 A FastAPI application with user authentication (JWT), BREAD calculation endpoints, a PostgreSQL backend, full test suite, and a CI/CD pipeline that builds, scans, and deploys a Docker image.